-- to gain an insight into the concepts of general, scientific management and various forms of business organizations along with awareness about various organization structures - to understand the basics of human resource management, marketing management. - to understand inventory control concepts, fundamentals of TQM, and supply chain management. - to understand financial management and realize the importance of Entrepreneurship.
+- COB 1: To provide students an insight into the concepts of general, scientific management and various forms of business organizations alongwith awareness about various organization structures - COB 2: It aims to provide the students with an understanding of basics of human resource management, marketing management. - COB 3: To make the students to understandinventory control concepts, fundamentals of TQM, and supply chain management. - COB 4: To provide an understanding of financial management andrealize the importance of Entrepreneurship.